nodanaonlyzuul/ahoy-deploy/README.md

 # Ahoy Deploy

-A Drop-dead simple way of alerting a room to a deployment.
+A simple way of alerting a room to a deployment by [bringing the thunder](https://github.com/nodanaonlyzuul/Paul-Dix--Thundergod).
-It's as simple as its author.
+Prepare to lose friends at the office.

 ## Installing Locally / Getting Running